andy840314/QANet-pytorch-/README.md

 ```
 ## TODO
 - [X] Add Exponential Moving Average
-- [ ] Reach the performance of the paper, still not sure where to improve.
+- [x] Reach the performance of the paper with hidden size 96, 1 head.
+- [ ] Test on hidden size 128, 8 head.